 Maclean Street Addition + Renovation

-In addition to our design services we were specifically brought on to find and reuse materials in the renovation.
-Salvaged doors, school chalk boards, deck and porch railings, gymnasium bleachers (now repurposed as flooring) as well as reclaimed lumber all found their place in the house and each has a story.
-Our favorite is the flooring that became the master bathroom wall paneling and bedroom ceiling.
-The local animal shelter was moving locations and their old building was slated for demolition.
-They offered us their attic flooring, which was of the same vintage as our project.
-Within forty-eight hours we had pried up, cleaned and reinstalled the material less than two miles away.
+MDB was specifically brought on to find and reuse materials in the renovation.
+Salvaged doors, school chalk boards, deck and porch railings, gymnasium bleachers (now repurposed as flooring) a reclaimed lumber all found a place in the house and each has a story.
+For example the lumber that’s now the master bathroom wall and bedroom ceiling paneling came from a local animal shelter that was moving locations.
+Their old building was slated for demolition and they offered us their attic flooring, which was of the same vintage as our project.
+Within forty-eight hours we had pried up, cleaned and installed the material from a source less than two miles away.